AdriDevelopsThings/upload/README.md

 ```

 # File data
 It's possible to set additional data while uploading a file with a `File-Data-$PARAMETER_NAME$` header.
+The data associated to a file will be saved in the data directory as json.

 ## Download permission
 Change the download permissions of the file with the `File-Data-Download-Permission` header.
 Possible values are: